robertialenti/Bike-Share/README.md

 - Axis 4: Peel: This axis serves a short North-South corridor on Peel, a major commercial shopping street in the city's downtown core.
 - Axis 5: Bellechasse: An East-West Corridor running on Bellechase between de Gaspe and Chatelain, predominantly in the Rosemont-La Petite-Patrie borough, and intersecting with Axis 1 of the REV at Saint-Denis/Bellechasse.

-In 2023, the city put forward plans to expand the network by 2027 with the eventual aim of increasing bike share to 15% in Montreal.
+In 2023, the city put forward plans to expand the network by 2027 with the aim of helping to increase the bike modal share to 15% in Montreal.

 You can read more about the REV [here](https://montreal.ca/articles/le-rev-un-reseau-express-velo-4666).

 ## Outline of Code
-Code for the project is written entirely in Pyhon.
+Code for the project is written entirely in Python.
 The code is separated into 8 sections and ran primarily on a computing cluster, given that the complete raw dataset is too large to be saved in memory.

 ### 1. Preliminaries
 In this section, I simply import modules that I'll need to conduct the work.
 I take advantage of a number of widely used libraries for data science, spatial analysis, and econometrics.